 4) Check out the snail shell with the help of flashlight to see if there’s any matter inside the shell.

-What Do Snails Look Like When They Die?
+What Do They Look Like When They Pass Away?

 A dead snail snail is the one with empty shells.
 When the snail is found hanging out of their shells or their shells are crushed, they are most likely dead.
 The dead snail are no longer slimy and have a different color that is darker than the original.